Thursday, November 10, 2016

 More authors I have brushed shoulders with

-STEVE BIONDO (1951-2008): Steve was the columnist for the Anderson Independent as well as a Confederate re-enactor, which made him the perfect person to tell the story of Anderson's most infamous Confederate.
+STEVE BIONDO (1951-2008): Steve was the columnist for the Anderson Independent as well as a Confederate re-enactor, which made him the perfect person to tell the story of Anderson's most infamous rebel.

 • 2002: The True Story of Manse Jolly